 Although the claimant works independently in performing his daily activities, including planning, organizing, prioritizing and executing his assignments, he does not exercise the degree of discretion and independent judgment characteristic of this test.
-In performing construction inspections, his work is governed by and performed within the context of well-established construction techniques, past precedents, and specific contract provisions and detailed specifications addressing the scope of each project, and construction methods and materials.
-In particular, contract specifications prescribe how a project is to be constructed including materials to be used, construction methods and procedures, and safety requirements.
+In performing construction inspections, his work is governed by and performed within the context of well-established construction techniques, past precedents, specific contract clauses and detailed technical specifications addressing the scope of each project, and construction methods and materials.
+In particular, contract specifications prescribe how a project is to be constructed including what materials to be used, construction methods and procedures, and safety requirements.
 For example, contract specifications for construction of new 500KV transmission towers and lines include tower measurements, types of angled steel, type of electrical transmission lines, setting of tower foundations with appropriate materials, spacers and their dimensions.
-Inspection guidelines and contract provisions are standardized and specifically govern his actions, and he is not authorized to make independent judgments on construction approaches and techniques.
-The decisions he makes are not significant within the meaning of the regulation because they affect only the procedural details of his work (e.g., sagging wire requirements, separation of spacers, availability of specified materials), and primarily focus on deciding whether agency contractors meet construction contract provisions and specifications.
+His inspection guidelines and contract provisions are standardized and specifically govern his actions, and he does not have the authority to make independent judgments on the construction approaches and techniques to be used.
+The decisions he makes are not significant within the meaning of the regulation in that they affect the procedural details of his work (e.g., sagging wire requirements, separation of spacers, availability of specified materials), and primarily focus on deciding whether agency contractors meet construction contract clauses and specifications.